ntity-core/node/README.md

 # How to create a Ntity node

 Ntity is a blockchain.
 We use docker to deploy node to interact with the Ntity blockchain.
 To create a node you need to execute the following rules.
-You have two option to create a node.
-The first one is follow the tutoriel.
-The second one is run the script `install.sh`

 ## Requirement

 You need the following package to build and execute a Ntity node

-1. First you need to install docker docker-compose and git if you already have it you can go to 2.
-To install docker please use this :
+1. First you need to install docker docker-compose and git if you already have it you can go to
+2. To install docker please use this :

 ```bash
 sudo apt-get install docker.io docker-compose git